 Although External Examiners are nominated initially by Examining Boards via the relevant Course Director, and work closely with departmental staff, they are accountable to the Academic Board.

 Potential External Examiners are approached by Course Directors/Year Leaders and given a full verbal/written briefing, including the details of arrangements to carry out his/her duties (e.g. information about the extent and timing of obligations).
 They are encouraged to ask for additional information at this stage and are requested to provide a copy of their current Curriculum Vitae.
-Full information, including course and assessment regulations is available on RVC Learn.
-Previous external examiner reports are available on the external examiner pages of the College website.
+Full information, including Programme Specifications, Assessment and Award Regulations and previous External Examiners’ reports are available on RVC website.
 Nominations of External Examiners will be submitted by Course Directors/Year Leaders to Academic Quality Officer ‘Standards’.
 The Academic Quality Officer ‘Standards’ will forward nominations for approval to the Chair of the relevant Board of Examiners and Teaching Quality Committee.
-The Teaching Quality Committee will scrutinise nominations and CVs against the criteria for eligibility laid down in section 4.8.
+The Teaching Quality Committee will scrutinise nominations and CVs against the criteria for eligibility laid in the appointment criteria (below).
 Nominations supported by the Teaching Quality Committee will be forwarded to the Academic Board for endorsement.
-For the FdSc/BSc Veterinary Nursing, the nominee’s CV & CPD is initially put forward to the RCVS for approval before the nomination is considered by the College.
+For the FdSc/BSc Veterinary Nursing, the nominee’s CV & CPD Record is initially put forward to the RCVS for approval before the nomination is considered by the College.
 For the MSc LHP and MSc VEPH (Distance Learning) the RVC approves the nomination of external examiners and University of London Worldwide (former International Academy) gives final approval and sends out contracts.
-For Undergraduate Courses, the Academic Quality Officer ‘Standards’ will write annually to Course Directors/Year Leaders in the Spring term (with a copy to the relevant Chair of the Boards of Examiners and Programme Support Co-ordinator) to notify them of External Examiner appointments for the next academic year.
+For Undergraduate Courses, the Academic Quality Officer ‘Standards’ will write annually to Course Directors/Year Leaders in the Spring term (with a copy to the relevant Chair of the Boards of Examiners and Programme Support Coordinator) to notify them of External Examiner appointments for the next academic year.
 For MSc courses this process will normally take place in the Summer Term.
-External Examiners will be asked to provide original copies of documentation that provides evidence of their right to work in the UK.

 Appointments – special circumstances